Dr. Louise Warner

 Jerry served as Executive Director and General Manager at the Columbus Zoo and Aquarium for 23 years.
 He directed many improvements and innovations during his time there, including natural-space exhibits, the Discovery Reef and manatee tank, Asia Quest, and growing from 75 acres to more than 350.
 Jerry has served as a member of many conservation associations on a global, national and local level.
 He is a world traveler, having traveled to various countries in Europe, Africa, Asia, Central America and Australia.

 Tony is a business development consultant based in Columbus, Oh.
 He has held a number of senior management positions within the banking, pharmaceutical and manufacturing industries and has served in the United States Air Force.
 He holds an Associate of Science degree from Central Ohio Technical College.

 Currently Tony is on Stratford Ecological Center’s Development Council and on the board of US Together.
 He is a member of the Dublin Rotary, a member of the Appalachia Ohio Alliance Land Conservancy, volunteers for the Salvation Army and has served as a trustee for the Ohio Wildlife Center.

-Tony and his wife, Sue Haidle, resides in Dublin, Ohio and enjoys traveling, gardening, professional soccer, golf and cooking.
+Tony and his wife, Sue Haidle, reside in Dublin, Ohio and enjoys traveling, gardening, professional soccer, golf and cooking.